xplorer²

 Unattended file transfers

 When you need to copy terabytes of data you may leave xplorer² running overnight to finish the job.
 Imagine waking up in the morning to find xplorer² stuck half-way into the unfinished job, showing you an error message!?
-To keep your blood pressure down use "Silent" option for this scenario. xplorer² will work showing just the progress bar, and won't bother telling you about errors or asking you for overwrite confirmations.
+To keep your blood pressure down use "Silent operation" option for this scenario. xplorer² will work showing just the progress bar, and won't bother telling you about errors or asking you for overwrite confirmations.
 When is all said and done, if any problems were encountered, you get a chance to see the error log — but after the copy is finished one way or another.

 During silent operation, any events encountered that would normally require user intervention are dismissed automatically.
 More specifically: